qlem/qlstatus/README.md

 # ql-status
-Light and modular status bar for tiling window managers like [dwm](https://dwm.suckless.org/) or [spectrwm](https://github.com/conformal/spectrwm).
+Light and modular system monitoring software for status bar from tiling window managers like [xmonad](https://xmonad.org/) or [dwm](https://dwm.suckless.org/).
 Only for Linux based distributions, written in C.

 ---